You found our guide on how to do virtual trivia games.

 Web-based video conferencing platforms:

 The above list contains just a few video meeting options.
 Social media applications, such as Facebook Messenger, also offer video calling capabilities and serve as another alternative.
-Keep in mind that many video meeting platforms, like Zoom, cap meetings to 40 minutes on the free plan, so you will want to either use the paid version or utilize another platform.
+Keep in mind that many of the best virtual meeting platforms, like Zoom, cap meetings to 40 minutes on the free plan, so you will want to either use the paid version or utilize another platform.
 Nobody wants to get booted off the call mid-round!

 Once you pick a virtual meeting space, you can send out your invitations and start preparing the game.